Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Overview

-BLUE TIME is a rare chance to secure a Westport motor yacht cherished by a seasoned multi-Westport owner who has maintained impeccable standards of care and presentation.
-Following a substantial 2021/2022 refit by her previous custodian, the current owner executed his own comprehensive, carefully considered upgrades in 2023/2024, leaving her among the most polished and up-to-date examples in her class.
-From finish and furnishings to systems and engineering, every element speaks to quality and reliability, delivering a luxury superyacht experience that is truly turnkey.
-For buyers seeking a pedigree build with modern enhancements and a meticulous ownership trail, she stands out as an exceptional, bluewater-ready luxury yacht with effortless elegance and operational excellence.
+BLUE TIME presents an exceptional chance to purchase a luxury motor yacht from a seasoned multi-Westport owner who has rigorously maintained impeccable standards of care and presentation.
+Following a substantial refit in 2021/2022 by the prior owner, the current owner executed his own comprehensive, considered refit in 2023/2024, positioning her among the most polished and current examples in her segment.
+Every element speaks to a devotion to quality and operational excellence, distinguishing her as an ideal selection for any buyer seeking a turnkey superyacht with documented, proven pedigree, contemporary enhancements, and a fastidious ownership record.

 Detailed Description